biometrixtech/plans/documentation/api_demo.md

 * __Symptoms__ - information about the athlete's symptoms independent of workout and/or training plan
 * __Workout Sessions__ - information about an athlete's workout session along with their Rating of Perceived Exertion (RPE) and symptoms following the workout

-TODO: this line contradicts later references to not neededing these elements
+TODO: this line contradicts later references to not needing these elements

 A __Daily Plan__ can be created with as little as one of the above data elements.
 As this information is gathered over time, Fathom's analytics also use historical patterns in pain/soreness and workouts to identify underlying imbalances unique to the athlete which influence the creation of their __Daily Plan__.